 Before the dive was over, we were lucky enough to glimpse a hammerhead shark.
 It was some distance away but still… a hammerhead!

 The two dives were by far the best I’ve ever done.
 To see so much dramatic marine life in such a short space of time was incredible.
 For me, the moment the sea lion dived in among the school of black-striped salema and joined us was truly magical.
 Diving in the Galápagos was easily one of my greatest travel experiences.

-What: Diving North Seymour and Daphne in the Galápagos Islands with Academy Bay Diving ($180pp for a two-tank dive).
+What: Diving the Galápagos Islands around North Seymour and Daphne with Academy Bay Diving ($180pp for a two-tank dive).

 How: Flying from mainland Ecuador there are two options: Guayaquil or Quito.
 Flights either land at Baltra Island (Santa Cruz) or on San Cristobal.
 Prices fluctuate but we got a return from Guayaquil to Baltra for $400pp (book via skyscanner.net).
 Most flights from Quito stop at Guayaquil in both directions and flying to San Cristobal is more expensive than Baltra.
 There are no international flights to the Galápagos.

 From Baltra, you can take a ferry and bus ride to the coastal town of Puerto Ayora.
-The town has everything a tourist will need to organise a trip throughout the Galápagos Islands as well as several diving shops.
+The town has everything a tourist will need to organise diving the Galápagos Islands as well as wider trips throughout the islands.
 Academy Bay Diving is probably the best dive company I’ve ever dived with, located in the heart of Puerto Ayora on Charles Darwin Avenue along the waterfront.